StatCan/aaw-security-proposal/02-azure.md

 > **Recommendation AZ-AKS-03**: To manage the Kubernetes cluster from
 > GitHub Actions, a self-hosted runner should be deployed and utilized
 > so that access to the API server can be kept limited.

+## Infrastructure as Code

+> **Recommendation KUBE-CAC-01**: All Azure resources deployed to the
+> Advanced Analytics Workspaces environment be managed via
+> Terraform, a Infrastructure as Code tool.
+>
+> The only resource exempt from this requirement is the Subscription.